stan-dev/posteriordb/README.md

 ## Using the posterior database from R (with the R package)

-The included database contain convinience functions to access data, stan code and information for individual posteriors.
+The included database contain convinience functions to access data, Stan code and information for individual posteriors.

-To install the package, simply use clone this repository and use run the following snippet to install the package in the cloned folder.
-The R package do not contain the content of the posterior database and hence the repository needs to be cloned.
+To install the package, simply clone this repository and run the following snippet to install the package in the cloned folder.
+The R package does not contain the content of the posterior database and hence the repository needs to be cloned.

 ```
 devtools::install("rpackage/")